 Throughout KS3, pupils engage in cross curricular units of work designed to develop their ability to use key skills in a practical setting.
 An example of this is a hiking and map reading exercise where they are dropped off in

 areas around the Island (in small groups supported by a member of staff).
 They use previously taught map reading, leadership and co-ordinates skills to navigate their way back to school.
-A central thread to the cross curricular units is the development of skills relevant to the Duke of Edinburgh’s Bronze Award which all pupils take in Year 9.
+A central thread to the cross curricular units is the development of skills relevant to the Duke of Edinburgh’s Bronze Award which is offered to all pupils in Year 9.

 All pupils are entered into subjects that form the English Baccalaureate and study the core curriculum for over 50% of their timetable.